esl/MongooseIM/doc/Advanced-configuration.md

+For advanced configuration use the following files:

+* `ejabberd.cfg` for pure MongooseIM settings,

-For advanced configuration use the following files: `ejabberd.cfg`, `vm.args` and `app.config`.
-The first one contains all pure XMPP settings, the second affects Erlang VM behaviour (performance tuning, node name) and third usually has to be modified to change low-level logging parameters.
+* `vm.args` to affect the Erlang VM behaviour (performance tuning, node name),

+* `app.config` to change low-level logging parameters and settings of other Erlang applications.

 Since you've gotten this far, we assume you're already familiar with Erlang syntax.

 # ejabberd.cfg

-This file consists of multiple erlang tuples, terminated with a period.
-It can be found in `[MongooseIM root]/rel/files/`.
+This file consists of multiple erlang tuples terminated with a period.
+To configure it, go to `[MongooseIM root]/rel/files/`.

 The tuple order is important, unless the no `host_config` option is set.
-Retaining the default layout is recommended so that experienced MongooseIM users can smoothly traverse the file.
+Retaining the default layout is recommended so that the experienced MongooseIM users can smoothly traverse the file.

 `ejabberd.cfg` is full of useful comments and in most cases they should be sufficient help in changing the configuration.